 The Japanese Connection can provide professional Japanese interpreters for US depositions with long experience and specific expertise in legal interpreting.
 With a vast network of Japanese legal and court interpreters, we can find the most suitable and experienced Japanese linguist for your individual requirements.

 Our Japanese deposition interpreters are well acquainted with the linguistic nuances, subtleties and idiosyncrasies of Japanese and your target language.

 We can ensure effective cross-lingual communication through high-quality interpreting for all your deposition requirements.

 What sets the Japanese Connection's Japanese Deposition Interpreters apart?

-- They have long term experience, often between 10-15 years, in deposition and legal interpretation, as well as professional qualifications to match, ensuring language support of the highest-quality that you can rely on every time.
+They have long term experience, often between 10-15 years, in deposition, court or legal interpretation, ensuring language support of the highest-quality that you can rely on every time.

 What is a Deposition?

 Used frequently as part of litigation proceedings in both the United States and Canada, legal depositions sometimes known as Examinations Before Trial [EBTs] are held before a trial begins.
 They are recorded testimonies given by a witness (or deponent) as part of the discovery process: for litigants to gather information for later use.
 Attorneys ask the witnesses questions and a judge is not present.